MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 This repository contains a Salesforce Lightning component, Apex classes, and supporting files for use with PureCloud for Salesforce.
 These items show how Salesforce Einstein can display Salesforce Knowledge articles based on ACD chat messages in PureCloud for Salesforce.

 # :warning: Warning
-The example code contained in this repository utilizes Lightning Message Service, which is still a beta feature in Salesforce and is not available yet in released versions of the PureCloud for Salesforce managed package.
+The Lightning component code contained in this repository depends on Lightning Message Service (LMS), which is still a beta feature in Salesforce, and does not work in this example until the PureCloud for Salesforce managed package is updated and released with LMS support after Salesforce announces the general availability of LMS.
+Until then, use [the post message example branch](https://github.com/MyPureCloud/purecloud-for-salesforce-einstein-example/tree/post-message-example) for a working example.

 # Table of Contents